Tata Steel, six other companies join hands with WEF for responsible sourcing

 These companies will pool resources and cost, increase speed-to-market and improve the industry-wide trust that cannot be achieved by acting individually.
 It aims to be a neutral enabler for the industry, addressing the lack of standardization and improving efficiency.
 The intention is to send out a signal of inclusivity and collaboration across the industry.
 The group will look to develop joint proofs-of-concept for an inclusive blockchain platform.
 Over time, this could help the industry collectively increase transparency, efficiency or improve reporting of carbon emissions.

 The WEF has offered its platform and expertise to help industry leaders better understand the impact and potential of blockchain technology.
 It will provide guidance on governance issues related to the delivery of a neutral industry platform and the expansion of members.
-Tata Steel CEO TV Narendran said, "Our heavy industries are responsible for about a third of global Co2 energy emissions today.
-To meet the Paris goals, we all have to contribute and joint action that focuses on driving down emissions is needed cross-industry, collaboration and scaling up technology can certainly accelerate this process."
+Tata Steel's MD and CEO T V Narendran said, "As a responsible player in the mining and metals industry, we are committed to building a sustainable future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)